supervisely/developer-portal/getting-started/python-sdk-tutorials/video-sdk-tutorial.md

 7. work with annotations (adding tags/labels)
 8. add metadata to a video

+📗 Everything you need to reproduce [this tutorial is on GitHub](https://github.com/supervisely/supervisely/blob/video-sdk-tutorial/tests/video-sdk-tutorial.py): source code and demo data.

 ## How to debug this tutorial

 **Step 1.** Prepare `~/supervisely.env` file with credentials.
 [Learn more here.](https://developer.supervise.ly/getting-started/basics-of-authentication#how-to-use-in-python)

 **Step 2.** Create [**Virtual Environment**](https://docs.python.org/3/library/venv.html) and prepare template for the project.

-> You can try this example for yourself: VSCode project config, original image, and python script for this tutorial are ready on [GitHub](https://github.com/supervisely-ecosystem/supervisely-python-sdk-example).

 **Step 3.** Get [**Videos example**](https://dev.supervise.ly/ecosystem/projects/videos-example) project from ecosystem.
 Videos example is an mini-dataset with 2 labeled videos what you can use in different tasks from labeling to train Neural Networks.

 <figure><img src="https://user-images.githubusercontent.com/79905215/208432417-908f4333-9ef6-4f7b-9abd-9f0f9ed22995.png" alt=""><figcaption></figcaption></figure>

-**Step 4.** change _project ID_, _dataset ID_ and _video ID_ in `local.env` file by copying the ID from the context menu of the project, dataset and video.
+**Step 4.** change ✅ project ID, dataset ID and video ID ✅ in `local.env` file by copying the ID from the context menu of the project, dataset and video.

 ```
 modal.state.slyProjectId=15599 # ⬅️ change value